HaydenI/SkyCardsAdWatcher/README.md

     Make sure you are in the project directory and your virtual environment is activated.
     ```bash
     python3 ad_watcher.py
     ```

+    To see more detailed output, such as image detection confidence scores, run in debug mode:
+    ```bash
+    python3 ad_watcher.py -debug
+    ```

 4.  **Stopping the script**: